-3. The elective space should be used for one of more of the following purposes:

-- To gain work experience (SET3822 Internship MSc SET, 15 credits), - To gain research experience (ET4399 Extra Project, max.
-15 credits), - To broaden their knowledge of the SET field, - To deepen knowledge of the SET profile (see below), profile electives - To gain entrepreneurship skills (max.
+- 3. The elective space (15 EC) should be used for one or more of the following purposes: - To gain work experience (SET3822 Internship MSc SET, 15 credits), - To gain research experience (ET4399 Extra Project, max.
+15 credits), - To broaden knowledge of the SET field. - To deepen knowledge of the SET profile (see below), profile electives - To gain entrepreneurship skills (max.
 6 credits, see below) - To further develop language skills (max.
 3 credits, see below).

-For students who wish to deepen their knowledge of their SET profile, each profile offers an advanced course.
-Each profile offers an advanced course which could be made compulsory by the thesis supervisor.
+For students who wish to deepen their knowledge of their SET profile, each profile offers profile electives.